Information for debt investors

 The proceeds from the bond offering were partially used for the partial repurchase of HKScan Corporation’s existing EUR 100 million 3.625 per cent fixed-rate notes.
 The remaining proceeds may be used for HKScan’s general corporate purposes.

 Nordea Bank AB (publ) and OP Corporate Bank plc act as Joint Lead Managers for the issue of the bond.

-HKScan has issued an unsecured bond of EUR 100 million.
-The five-year bond matures on 21 November 2019.
-It carries a fixed annual interest of 3.625 per cent.
+In November 2014, HKScan issued an unsecured bond of EUR 100 million.
+After the share buy-back in September 2017 and the conversions carried out in the context of the share issue in June 2019, the outstanding amount was EUR 30 million.
+The five-year bond matured on 21 November 2019.
+It carried a fixed annual interest of 3.625 per cent.

-The proceeds from the bond offering will be used for repayment in part of existing debt in order to lengthen the debt maturity profile and for the Group’s general corporate purposes.
+The proceeds from the bond offering were used for repayment in part of existing debt in order to lengthen the debt maturity profile and for the Group’s general corporate purposes.

 Danske Bank acted as the lead manager for the transaction.

 Interest-bearing debt (31 December 2020)

 The duty of Group Treasury in the HKScan Group is to ensure cost-effective funding and financial risk management for Group companies and to attend to relations with financiers.
 The treasury policy approved by the Board provides the principles for financial risk management in the Group.
 The policy is supplemented by separate guidelines and instructions, as well as approval practices.